capawesome-team/cloud-live-update-action/README.md

     # The Capawesome Cloud app ID.
     # Required.
     appId: ''
+    # The channel to deploy the update to.
+    channel: ''
     # The path to the bundle to upload.
 Must be a folder or zip archive.
     # Required.
     path: ''
-    # The channel to deploy the update to.
+    # The Capawesome Cloud API token.
+    # Required.
-    channel: ''
+    token: ''
 ```

 ## Example